IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 """"""""""""""""

 One of the main parts of this code is the definition of a new class inheriting from the PyQt5 **QWidget** class.
-In this case we label our class as **example Widget**.
+In this case, we label our class as **example Widget**.

 This class defined the QWidget (contents, design, functions related to the